ankitmaloo/ankitm.github.io/_posts/2025-10-24-reverse-engg-catan.md

 ## Commentary
 **Is the game rigged?**
-We (me and multiple LLMs i posed this question to) found the mechanisms where random number generations isn't truly random, the architecture patterns enable rigging, but at the same time, all of this could have an innocuous explanation (eg: anti cheat mechanisms, where they use these to balance the game).
+We (me and multiple LLMs I posed this question to) found the mechanisms where random number generations aren't truly random, the architecture patterns enable rigging, but at the same time, all of this could have an innocuous explanation (eg: anti cheat mechanisms, where they use these to balance the game).
+That being said, I should clarify what this model found vs why those files exist:

+- UnityEngine.Random: is present in almost every unity game.
+Nothing to do with game probablity.
+- EmissionModule.m_Bursts is the ParticleSystem emission burst config.
+It controls particle spawns (VFX), not game RNG.
+It’s a classic false positive.
+- SetRandomWriteTarget is a GPU/compute pipeline API (unordered access views), not a dice RNG hook
+- “Heavy obfuscation” in WebGL IL2CPP is default, not suspicious.
+IL2CPP strips symbols and compiles C# to C++, then to WASM.
+So no surprise the ai can’t “see the dice.”
+- I was surprised the connection the model made between emitProbability.quality and m_Bursts though.
+I need to read up more and run tests to confirm if there is something.
+- As to how the DDL is controlled, you extract the cs file from game files, and search for related strings.
+You will find the right answer.
+Feed it to AI maybe, but that file is huge. (happy to share if you need it)

+**Net net, most of what the model noted can be classified as hallucinations.
+I think we are in the right direction though, because models can connect seemingly unrelated aspects and could potentially find useful things.**

 **What about other LLMs?**
-GPT-5 high when given the files could unpack them using uwdtool, and then gave me the contents of the file.
+GPT-5 high, when given the dump files could unpack them using uwdtool, and then gave me the contents of the file.
 Though no over the top reaction.
 It also failed at an intermediate step which I could not figure out why so it produced empty files with just function names and no content, and that was it.
 Hard to debug where it missed out on the content.

 Kimi K2 (in chat) initially refused to help me.
 This is the response: